 While hospitals are welcoming reduced regulation with open arms, many are concerned by the CMS rule requiring them to post their prices.
 The goal of this is to promote more effective price transparency for patients, however, what individuals pay varies greatly depending on their insurance coverage.
 Nevertheless, this price transparency is meant to ultimately offer the best value to patients, where they reap the benefits associated with more choices and thus better health outcomes.

-- Emphasizes Need for Accurate RCM, Medical Coding and Billing
+- Emphasizes Need for Accurate RCM, Medical Coding, and Billing

 Hospitals also now must make their patients’ EHR data available upon the day of discharge, which means hospitals must incorporate up-to-date technologies and processes to make this happen.
-This involved using up-to-date EHR technology beginning in 2019 in order to quality for incentive payments and avoid Medicare payment reductions.
-On top of this, it’s essential for hospitals and providers to ensure their revenue cycle management, coding and billing processes evolve with these new rules to ensure continued accuracy.
+This involved using up-to-date EHR technology beginning in 2019 in order to qualify for incentive payments and avoid Medicare payment reductions.
+On top of this, it’s essential for hospitals and providers to ensure their revenue cycle management, coding, and billing processes evolve with these new rules to ensure continued accuracy.

-These new rules announced by Centers for Medicare & Medicaid Services mark an interesting transition in healthcare information management, and while some of the rules require challenges for hospitals and other healthcare providers, these changes hope to ultimately improve efficiency, transparency, and accuracy.
+These new rules announced by the Centers for Medicare & Medicaid Services mark an interesting transition in healthcare information management, and while some of the rules require challenges for hospitals and other healthcare providers, these changes hope to ultimately improve efficiency, transparency, and accuracy.
 In these ever-changing times of healthcare regulation, it’s also important to have a revenue cycle management partner to help you keep up.
 Contact ECLAT Health Solutions today to learn more about our services, and how we can help hospitals save time and money with our 95% accuracy or greater guarantee.